Address

 The Bech32 address format improves upon the Base58 address format by using an improved checksum algorithm, and uses a case-insensitive set of 32 characters.

 This address format was introduced for the new P2WPKH and P2WSH locking scripts.
-These work in the essentially same way as the original P2PKH and P2SH locking scripts they replace, but they use the Witness field instead of the ScriptSig field for unlocking.
+These work in essentially the same way as the original P2PKH and P2SH locking scripts they replace, but they use the Witness field instead of the ScriptSig field for unlocking.

 The Witness field takes up less space inside a block than the ScriptSig, so transactions that spend these new P2WPKH and P2WSH scripts pay comparatively less in transaction fees.